Giving. We women are so used to it. It’s our default for so many facets of life.

 P.S.
 Need a little help creating some good boundaries on your giving and receiving?
 I have an offer for you:

 If you’re having trouble implementing this, blocks around communicating what it is you are trying out with your partner or just feeling like you understand this in your head but you are avoiding trying anything new then perhaps it is time for a little support and guidance…to get some of what is inside of you OUT before we go trying to put new things on top - because that’s how we work - we get the old stuff out and then the new stuff has space to come in.
-And yes, I have the solution - an pressure free yet productive introductory session with me - have a look and book at my sessions page.
+And yes, I have the solution - a pressure free, private discussion with me via my sessions page.